rsgeek/trinus-unofficial-beginners-guide/README.markdown

 ### Generate PDF

-* Need to first generaet the HTML file first.
+* First generate the HTML using Pandoc above.
-* Now open the HTML file in Chrome.
+* Open the HTML file in Chrome.
 * Click on File -> Print
-* In the Print Dialog there should be an option for "Save to PDF"
+* Change your Destination (or Printer) to "Save as PDF"
-* Save the file locally and done.
+* Click the Save button to save it locally.